Musings of a busy UX designer and dad on

 The team at Intercom are back after their extensive “World Tour” to talk about the successes, difficulties and failures of building products.

 Design and music intersect in many ways; fashion, album art, set and instrument design.
-I look at the mysterious and fascinating craft of Graphic Notation.
+I look at the mysterious and fascinating craft of creating graphic scores.

 The Vignelli Canon is the little red book where Italian designer Massimo Vignelli presents his life’s work through his design philosophy and a wealth of examples.